What Is Considered House Fire Equipment?

 House fire equipment serves distinct, non-interchangeable functions:

-• Detection and alarm: smoke and smoke/CO alarms provide early warning.
+• Detection and alarm: Smoke alarms and smoke/CO alarms provide early warning.

-• Active suppression: portable fire fighting equipment and sprinklers control small or localized fires.
+• Active suppression: Portable fire extinguishers, fire blankets, and residential sprinklers help control small or localized fires.

-• Life safety and evacuation: egress aids preserve escape time.
+• Life safety and evacuation: Escape ladders, clear exit routes, and home escape plans help preserve escape time.

 Types of House Fire Equipment